sdr-enthusiasts/docker-shipfeeder/README.md

 Shortly after, you will see something like this:
 ```
 WARNING: SHARING_KEY or SERIAL_NUMBER environment variable was not set!
-Please make sure you note down the keys generated.
+Please make sure you note down the keys generated and update your docker-compose.yml with these values.
 Set environment var SHARING_KEY to the new key displayed below - this is the long hex number
 Set environment var SERIAL_NUMBER to the Serial Number displayed below - this is the SXTRPIxxxxxx string
 They must be set for this container to run.